 2.4.3.
 Preparation of template DNA from isolate

 Based on the colony morphology, the template DNA was prepared from each of the isolates.
 The template DNA was extracted by hot and cold lysis method.
-About 700 μl of 24 h grown pure colony in BHI were centrifuged at 10000 rpm for 10 minutes followed by washing of the pellet twice in 100 μl PBS.
+About 700 μl of 24 h grown pure colony in BHI was centrifuged at 10000 rpm for 10 minutes followed by washing of the pellet twice in 100 μl PBS.
 The suspension was centrifuged at 10000 rpm for 10 minutes.
 The final pellet was dissolved in 100 μl nuclease-free water (NFW) and heated at 100°C for 10 minutes.
 The entire content was then immediately kept in -20°C for 10 minutes.
 Finally, it was centrifuged again at 10000 rpm for 10 minutes and the clear supernatant containing the genomic DNA was collected carefully and stored at -20°C for further analysis.

 2.5 PCR Confirmation of R. anatipestifer isolates

-Purified DNA of the isolates were confirmed by PCR targeting Ribonuclease Z gene with an amplicon size of 546 bp.
-The sequences of the primers are mentioned in table 1.
+Presence of R. anatipestifer in the purified DNA of the isolates were confirmed by PCR targeting Ribonuclease Z gene with an amplicon size of 546 bp.
+The sequences of the primers used are mentioned in table 1.

 TABLE 1.
 PRIMER SEQUENCE OF RIBONUCLEASE Z GENE